White House memo about Trump's Ukraine call left out details, NSC official testifies

 Trump and his defenders have denied that there was any quid pro quo related to held-up aid to Ukraine and actions by that government.
 Trump has described the call as “perfect” and said he did nothing wrong, and has attacked the impeachment inquiry as a "witch hunt."

-The House impeachment inquiry was launched after a whistle-blower complaint was withheld from members of Congress.
+The House impeachment inquiry was launched after a whistleblower complaint was initially withheld from members of Congress.

 That complaint says that White House officials were so concerned about what the president said in the July call with Zelenskiy that they intervened to "lock down" the transcript of the conversation.